Semantic Hierarchy Preserving Deep Hashing for Large-scale Image Retrieval: Introduction

 \section{Introduction}

-It has been witnessed in past few years that deep learning has significantly improved the quality of content-based image retrieval (CBIR)~\cite{kulis2009fastCBIR,gong2013iterativeCBIR,li2014subCBIR,IJCNN2016content}.
+The past few years have witnessed a significant improvement in the quality of content-based image retrieval (CBIR)~\cite{kulis2009fastCBIR,gong2013iterativeCBIR,li2014subCBIR} due to the emergence of deep learning.
 With the explosive growth of online visual data, there is an urgent need to develop more efficient deep learning models.
-The deep hashing model has been proposed as a promising method for large-scale image retrieval.
-It can project images to binary codes that are used for effective approximate nearest neighbor search, which can save both storage and computation costs.
+Recently, deep hashing has been proposed as a promising method for large-scale image retrieval.
+It directly projects images to binary codes for approximate nearest neighbor search, which considerably reduces the storage and computation cost.